namankumar25-art/scheduler/README.md

   }
 }
 ```
-JSON input is similar to "create schedule" functionality, except for the changed values of cron expressions. <br/>
+Request Payload is similar to "create schedule" functionality, except for the changed values of cron expressions. <br/>

 ### Fetching/Reading a Schedule<br/>
 Navigate to http://127.0.0.1:8000/schedule/fetch/?id_instance=<instance_id> <br/>